calacademy-research/BLATq/README.md

 blatq_mods.md : describes what portions on the BLAT v.
 35 code were changed to create blatq Version 1.0.0.

-blatSrc : directory with all blatq source code
+blatSrc : directory with all BLATq source code

 ### How to compile